 6 Methods to Fix “You need permission to perform this action” Error

-1. Disabling third party anti-virus to Fix you need permission to perform this action
+1. Disabling third party anti-virus

 Such an error can occur can happen due to your third-party antivirus software.
 You can try disabling your antivirus to test it.
 If your problem resolves, you can switch to a better anti-virus product.